saltrupiao/SquidProxyServer/README.md

   5) You should see the entire webpage show up, as seen in the presentation.
   6) Follow the steps on the "Project Overview" page to establish/configure our service completely.

-Implementation of the service was shared between Sal Trupiano and Travis Thayer.
-Design and implementation of the service information webpage was by Sal Trupiano, edited and updated by Travis Thayer.

 Configuration files that are cusomized are located in the "common" folder.
 The following script files in the "common" folder have been customized:
 - ERR_CUSTOMPAGE.html (custom error page for Squid content filtering)